Use of Select Agents and Potentially Hazardous Biological Materials Policy

 Those working with Select Agents or Potentially Hazardous Biological Materials first must complete biosafety training and must read and comply with the university’s Biosafety Manual.
 Workers also must comply with all written protocols required by the IBC, all government regulations, and must cooperate in periodic reviews by the IBC.
 The IBC can at any time make changes to the requirements for the material.

-If the activity also involves recombinant DNA, review and approval is required in accordance with the Policy Regarding Use of Recombinant DNA (rDNA).
+If the activity also involves recombinant DNA, review and approval are required in accordance with the Use of Recombinant DNA (rDNA) Policy.

 Storage, Disposal, and Transfer

 Storage and disposal of Select Agents or Potentially Hazardous Biological Materials must comply with the Biosafety Manual and the conditions of the IBC approval.
 All storage, disposal, or transfer of select agents must comply with federal law and the conditions of its registration.
 In the event of transferring Potentially Hazardous Biological Materials off campus, contact the Biosafety Officer for requirements on transfer and shipping.
-If the transfer will be to another country or to a foreign national, review the university’s Export Control Policy and contact OVPR before the transfer.
+If the transfer will be to another country or to a foreign national, contact the GW Office of Research Security.
+Export Control regulations and considerations may apply.

 Definitions